qgpmztmf/WildToolBench/README.md

 ### 🤖 API Models
 This project supports OpenAI-format API models.

-Taking deepseek-chat as an example, set the following key in the environment variables
+Taking deepseek-chat as an example, refer to .env.example, create a .env file, and set the following keys.

 ```bash
 DEEPSEEK_API_KEY=sk-XXXXXX
 ```

 Afterwards, use the following code to request model results.